Arvore Repo Hub

 Start building.

 One config file.
 One CLI command.
-Your AI ships the rest.
+Your AI handles the rest.

 $ npx @arvoretech/hub init my-project